 - Toasted pecans enhance the flavor of this Italian Cream Cake even more.

-- Cake layers can be stored wrapped in plastic wrap in an air tight cake container at room temperature for 3 days.
+- The cake layers can be stored wrapped in plastic wrap in an airtight cake container at room temperature or refrigerated for 3 days.

 - To toast the pecans, adjust an oven rack to the center position and heat oven to 350 degrees.
 On a rimmed baking sheet, set pecans in an even layer and bake for 10 to 15 minutes, stirring and rotating the pan half way through baking.
 Or, the perfect indicator of doneness is smell.
 Once you can smell toasted pecans it’s time to take them out.